microsoft/xbox-live-unity-plugin/README.md

     ```
     .\Build\Setup.ps1
     ```

+    You'll need .NET 4.6 in order to build the Association Wizard, but you can skip building that by passing the `-SkipAssociationWizard` switch.
 4. Open up the project in Unity.

     ```
     Unity.exe -projectPath .\
     ```

+    Make any changes or modifications that you need to.

+5. Build the Unity Asset package

+    ```
+    .\Build\BuildPackage.ps1
+    ```

 ## Contribute Back!

 Is there a feature missing that you'd like to see, or found a bug that you have a fix for?
 Or do you have an idea or just interest in helping out in building the plugin?
 Let us know and we'd love to work with you.
 For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](https://github.com/Microsoft/xbox-live-unity-plugin/issues).
+See the [contribution guidelines](CONTRIBUTING.MD) for details.

 Big or small we'd like to take your contributions back to help improve the Xbox Live Unity plugin for everyone.